medic/cht-docs/content/en/apps/guides/hosting/4.x/app-developer.md

 Be sure to meet the [CHT hosting requirements]({{< relref "apps/guides/hosting/requirements" >}}) first.
 As well, if any other CHT 4.x instances using Docker Compose are running locally, stop them otherwise port, storage volume and container name conflicts may occur.
 To stop ALL containers, you can use `docker kill $(docker ps -q)`.

-After meeting these requirements, create a directory and download the developer YAML file in the directory you want to store them:
+After meeting these requirements, create a directory and download the developer YAML files in the directory you want to store them.
+This example uses `~/cht-4-app-developer` as the directory:

 ```shell
 mkdir  ~/cht-4-app-developer && cd ~/cht-4-app-developer